Gastroesophageal reflux - discharge

-Avoid drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn).
+Avoid medicines such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn).
 Take acetaminophen (Tylenol) to relieve pain.
 Take any of your medicines with plenty of water.
-When your doctor gives you new medicines, remember to ask if it will make your heartburn worse.
+When you start a new medicine, remember to ask if it will make your heartburn worse.

 Try these tips before going to sleep:

 Other over-the-counter drugs and prescription drugs can treat GERD.
 They work more slowly than antacids but give you longer relief.
-Your doctor or nurse can tell you how to take these drugs.
+Your provider can tell you how to take these drugs.
 There are two different types of these drugs:

-You will have follow-up visits with your doctor to check your esophagus.
+You will have follow-up visits with your provider to check your esophagus.
 You may also need to have dental check-ups.
 GERD can cause the enamel on your teeth to wear away.

 When to Call the Doctor

 Richter JE, Friedenbert FK.
 Gastroesophageal reflux disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 43.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 43.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.